Weekend Road Trip: Jubilee Railroad Resort & Lake Shasta Caverns - 510 Families

-For accommodations, we made a reservation at the Railroad Park Resort in Dunsmuir, CA. The Railroad Park Resort has renovated train cabooses, cabins, tent and RV sites.
+For accommodations, we made a reservation at the Jubilee Railroad Wilderness Lodge in Dunsmuir, CA. The Jubilee Railroad Wilderness Lodge has renovated train cabooses, cabins, tent and RV sites.
 We selected Caboose #10 for our family of four (kids age 7 ½ and 4 ½).
 The largest ones sleep up to five people with a queen bed and smaller bunks.

 Turtle Bay Exploration Park and gardens